How to Help Disorientation Caused by Dementia

 Since the 1960s, many studies have investigated the potential benefits of reality orientation programs on cognitive functioning, memory, and decision making in individuals with cognitive impairment or dementia.
 A meta-analysis of some of these studies revealed that 72% of the patients treated with reality orientation showed improvement, and that programs that include more reality orientation approaches yielded better results.
 The research also showed that making reality orientation a habit is critical to achieving lasting benefits.

 Over half of the degree of disability and the impact of dementia on daily activities and well-being can respond to behavioral interventions, psychological treatments, social work support, and family care.
-With the proper supports, like those we offer at Hebrew SeniorLife’s Center for Memory Health in Boston, MA, there is a lot that you can do to affect your loved one’s quality of life.
+With the proper supports, like those we offer at the Deanna and Sidney Wolk Center for Memory Health at Hebrew SeniorLife in Boston, MA, there is a lot that you can do to affect your loved one’s quality of life.

 How to use reality orientation when caring for a loved one with dementia